Forty-one new Habitat homeowners celebrate a place to call home

 – The Honourable Ahmed Hussen, Minister of Housing and Diversity and Inclusion

-Before moving into his new affordable Habitat home, Jordan lived on the third floor of a local apartment building – a fire safety issue for someone with limited mobility and who uses a wheelchair.
+Before moving into his new affordable Habitat home, Jordan lived on the third floor of a local apartment building – a fire safety issue for someone who uses a wheelchair.
 Jordan also has hearing impairments and depth perception challenges.
 Rather than providing Jordan with a strong foundation and stability, his apartment is a challenging space full of daily obstacles.
 Established in his career, Jordan began looking to purchase a home but found very few accessible homes.

 “I am at a stage in my life where I’m ready to take on the responsibilities and financial obligations of homeownership.
 I am confident I will be successful in this endeavour,” says Jordan.

 Thanks to Habitat for Humanity Peterborough & Kawartha Region and the generous support of 100 Men of Peterborough, Jordan’s condo at Leahy’s Lane will be customized to ensure that it has all the necessary features for Jordan – such as a roll-in shower, wider doorframes – ensuring that it is barrier-free and that Jordan can access all areas of his home.
 Leahy’s Lane was built with a universal design which works to ensure a building that is accessible to a wide range of abilities and accommodates homeowners’ accessibility needs (current or future).